 - The establishment of a supportive community, the Sun Mountain Zen Sangha.

-A committee of elected members who carry out various responsibilities to ensure a harmonious and efficient organisation manages Sun Mountain Zen Inc. They are guided by the teachers of Sun Mountain Zen.
-Teachers, Mervyn Lander and Cecilie Lander are dharma successors of Seiun-An, Roselyn Stone Roshi and authorised teachers in the Sanbo-Zen school of Kamakura Japan.
+A committee of elected members carry out various responsibilities to ensure a harmonious and efficient organisation manages Sun Mountain Zen Inc. They are guided by the teachers of Sun Mountain Zen.

 Sun Mountain Zen has three classes of memberships:

-- Ordinary Member, defined as being a recognised student of Cecilie Lander, Mervyn Lander or Arno Hess and also being a financial member Sun Mountain Zen.
+- Ordinary Member, defined as being a recognised student of a Sun Mountain Zen Teacher and also being a financial member of Sun Mountain Zen.

-- Life Member, defined as being a recognised Teacher with Sun Mountain Zen and the Sanbo-Zen school of Zen.
+- Life Member, defined as being a recognised Teacher with Sun Mountain Zen.

 - Honorary, defined as a person who has been voted in as an honorary member by the majority of the committee and endorsed by the teachers of Sun Mountain Zen.